 The Town of High Level relies on property taxes as a major source of revenue to fund many different services including:

-- General Government which includes Town Administration and Town Council
+- General Government which includes Town Council and administration.

-- Recreation and Culture which includes the pool, sports complex, ball diamonds and parks.
-It also includes funding for the museum and library.
+- Recreation and Culture which includes the R. E. Walter Aquatic Centre, High Level Sports Complex, Mackenzie Crossroads Museum and Visitor Centre, ball diamonds, and parks.
+It also includes funding for the High Level Municipal Library.

 Property tax notices are mailed by mid-May each year.
 If you have not received your tax bill by the end of May, please contact the Finance Coordinator at 780-821-4006.